antonmedv/cherimola/README.md

 # Documentation

-It's so boring have only `true` and `false` constants.
+It's so boring having only `true` and `false` constants.
 This library will help beat the boredom!

 Now you can use positive boolean constants: